 As I mentioned earlier, the chiropractor asked me about my history and devised a plan.
 I had to ice my back, about 5 times per day to get the swelling in my SI joint to subside.

 I eventually moved on to traction, adjustments, massage and finally an inversion table.
 The inversion table was key for me.
-My chiropractor told me how to use an inversion table the right way.
+My chiropractor taught me the right way to use an inversion table.
 You do not just strop yourself in and swing upside down, as this can do more harm than good.

 When I first started with the chiropractor, I could not use the inversion table, because of the stenosis I was not able to lay flat.